onato/onato.github.io/_posts/pages/2014-05-07-about_onato.md

 ![Partners](/images/icons/team.png){: .aligncenter}

 ## Continued Education
-Reading is something I really enjoy, and I don't limit myself to the canon of computer science.
-I have read many of the standard works in the fields of QA, UX Design, Management, and Machine Learning.
-I don't aim to be a jack of all trades, but having an education in adjacent fields aids greatly in communication and especially in the appreciation of talented colleagues.
+Reading is something I truly enjoy, and I have a passion for expanding my knowledge beyond the realm of software engineering.
+I have extensively explored various subjects such as QA, UX Design, Management, and Machine Learning through reading numerous standard works in these fields.
+While I don't strive to be a master of all trades, I firmly believe that having a well-rounded education in adjacent disciplines greatly enhances communication skills and fosters a deep appreciation for talented collaborators.
 </div>

 <div class="clearboth"></div>